Treat yourself to a gluten free chocolate mug cake! It’s an easy recipe that you can enjoy when you want a quick but indulgent treat.

 A rich and delicious gluten free chocolate mug cake recipe that is easy to make!
 A quick chocolate dessert for one.

 - 2 Tablespoons organic cane sugar or coconut sugar

 - 1 teaspoon vegan buttery spread melted - or coconut oil, or canola oil

 - 3 Tablespoons water

-Place the almond meal, gluten free flour blend, sugar, cocoa powder, baking soda, and salt in a small mug.
+Place the gluten free flour blend, sugar, cocoa powder, and baking soda in a small mug.
 Stir to combine.

-Add the oil, water, vinegar, and chocolate chips.
+Add the melted vegan buttery spread, water, and vinegar.
 Stir again.

 This post is part of my series: 31 Days of Gluten, Dairy, and Egg Free Soups, Salads, Sides & Sweets.

 had a late night chocolate craving, and decided to give this a try. first attempt I left out the oil and baking soda. didn’t rise. no surprise there!